Out-of-time-ordered commutators in Dirac--Weyl systems: Correlation function

 \subsection{Explicit form of the expectation value of the commutator}

 We evaluate the remaining integrals over the radial component of momentum.
 Let us introduce the following functions as

-Here, $dk$ denotes the integral over the radial component of the momentum and $\delta$ is the exponential cutoff which is a commonly used cutoff scheme in field theories \cite{Giuliani2005}.
+Here, $dk$ denotes the integral over the radial component of the momentum and $\Lambda$ is sharp cutoff in momentum which leads to a sharp energy cutoff as $W=v_\text{F}\Lambda$.
+This type of regularization is typical in condensed matter physics and arise in e.g. Brillouin zone integrals and tight-binding models \cite{Lin20182}.
 The functions defined in Eqs. (\ref{eq:greenless}) and (\ref{eq:greengreat}) are practically the greater and lesser Green’s functions\cite{Mahan2000, Rammer1986} with the only difference that instead of summing over the full momentum space, only the radial component is integrated over.
+We express the expectation value of the commutator in terms of these Green's functions as